 Treatment options

-- Hormone replacement therapy (HRT): One of the most common treatments is HRT, which involves taking hormones to replace the ones your ovaries no longer produce.
+One of the most commonly known treatments for premature menopause is hormone replacement therapy, or HRT.
+Ths involves taking hormones to replace the ones your ovaries no longer produce.
 This can help reduce hot flashes, vaginal dryness and other symptoms.
 However, HRT isn’t for everyone and it’s important to talk to your doctor about the risks.

 - Bone health: Your doctor might recommend taking calcium and vitamin D supplements to protect your bones.
 Weight-bearing exercises (like walking or strength training) can also keep bones strong.
 In some cases, your doctor may prescribe medications to help prevent bone loss.